 One misconception potential homebuyers might have is that there is a big difference between inspecting a house before escrow and during escrow.
 The reality is, there's not much difference at all.

-There are no secret areas a home inspector gets to unlock after you get into escrow.
+There are no secret areas a home inspector gets to unlock and inspect after you get into escrow.
 Nor can home inspectors start opening up walls unilaterally without permission.

 A home inspection consists of: